aazuspan/should-test/README.md

 - ☑️ Built-in assertions for easy testing
 - 💻 Try out the [interactive demo](https://code.earthengine.google.com/4eb068211c8b1d6acdd3e936cc26eaad)

+## ⚠️ Note

+`eet` is in early development and **breaking changes are likely**!
+Currently asserts and tests only work with client side objects, but support for asynchronous testing of server-side objects is being explored.

 ## Quickstart

 First, import the `eet` module: